escottgoodwin/news_sentiment/README.md

 This package uses the sentiment analysis built into the [TextBlob](http://textblob.readthedocs.io/en/dev/quickstart.html) package.

 Examining the sentences, one can see how misleading the sentiments scores can be.
-For example, sentences that positive emotions can receive a similar score to those that merely express approval of the subject matter of the sentence.
+For example, sentences that express positive emotions may receive a similar score to those that merely express approval of the subject matter of the sentence.

 Some of the sentiment scoring is down right baffling: